Antipolo Day Tour Itinerary: 6 Fun Things to Do on a Weekend Getaway

 Top of the morning to ya!
 Best to head up early enough and avoid the crazy traffic.
-And it’s a good thing that Burrow Café at Antipolo Beehouse opens as early as 8am.
+And it’s a good thing that the Burrow Café at Antipolo Beehouse opens as early as 8 am.
 Housed in a ‘rabbit hole’ adjacent to a creative space and nature reserve, you’ll find lush greenery everywhere you look.
 Nothing like starting your right with a scrumptious breakfast in a serene, relaxing environment, yes?

 Once inside, the place will make you feel right at home with its rustic décor, while the floor-to-ceiling windows offer a forest view as you savour your breakfast.
 Given its limited seating capacity, it guarantees a cosy and intimate atmosphere.
-Though, this is also why reserving ahead is recommended, especially on weekends!
+Though this is also why reserving ahead is recommended, especially on weekends!

 This all-day breakfast and brunch café is known for serving hearty meals and decadent desserts, as well as speciality coffee that’s perfect for your much-needed caffeine kick!
 TBH, we don’t know which is the best part: the reasonably sulit price range (the rice bowls, most especially!) or the Instagram-ready plates.
 Our top recommendations would be their Eggs Benedict, Smoked Salmon & Bacon, Tender Beef Tapa, and Lechon & Gising-Gising Rice Bowl.